Did Salman Khan Pay The Hospital Expenses Of TMKOC Actor Kavi Kumar Azad?

 The report further said, "Salman Khan, who is known to help the poor and needy, works with Dr Muffi closely."
 It is assumed that many others like Kavi Kumar might have been benefited from this (Salman and the doctor) association.

-It is being said that few months ago, Kavi Kumar met Salman Khan and thanked the superstar.
+It is being said that a few months ago, Kavi Kumar met Salman Khan and thanked the superstar.

-The producer of Taarak Mehta Ka Ooltah Chashmah, Asit Kumarr Modi had paid a tribute to the on behalf of the entire team.
+The producer of Taarak Mehta Ka Ooltah Chashmah, Asit Kumarr Modi had paid a tribute to the actor on behalf of the entire team.
 In the video, Asit is seen remembering as to how Kavi Kumar Azad was full of life on the sets.
 He had revealed as to how the actor was always seen laughing and made everyone on the sets laugh!
 The video featured memorable moments of Dr Hathi aka Kavi Kumar on the sets of the show.

 Khatron Ke Khiladi 9: Bharti-Harsh, Zain & Others Leave For Argentina; Is Vivian Participating?